danbouk/censusstories/_posts/2018-10-29-Alaska-paths.md

 Once you make it through security, you'll need to go through a short orientation and get your researcher's card.
 This is all simple enough, and the [NARA website covers the details well](https://www.archives.gov/dc/researcher-info).
 The first pull (that is, the first time the archive staff will go gather the materials you've requested) is 9:30am and you might just get a request in my then if you arrive by 8:45am when the archives open.
 There are lockers available inside (so be sure you bring a quarter!), many big enough to hold the roller bag you'll need to take with you so you can catch your bus or flight after you squeeze in one more full day of digging through records.

-Once you're properly credentialed, you can finally see **the Binder!** I cannot underestimate just how important the Binder is---without it, we'd be lost and Agnes Parrott's story would lie forever hidden.
+Once you're properly credentialed, you can finally see **the Binder** and **the Carton!** I cannot underestimate just how important the Binder and Carton are---without them, we'd be lost and Agnes Parrott's story would lie forever hidden.

-The Binder sits on a shelf filled with binders and small archival boxes just to the right when you enter the main room (the Research Center) on the first floor.
+The Binder and Carton sit on a shelf filled with binders and small archival boxes just to the right when you enter the main room (the Research Center) on the first floor.
 The room you want sits next to the [Innovation Hub](https://www.archives.gov/innovation-hub) (which I have never entered or seen anyone else enter).
 Sign in with your research card number and head to the far end of the room.
-There you'll find a binder labeled RG 29.
+There you'll find a black binder labeled RG 29 and a grey archival carton called (brace yourself) "New HMS Record Groups 11, 21, 28, 29, 42, 66, 85, 116, 123, 132, 172, 205, 210, 267, 279, 302, 308, 328, 351, 418, 435, 482, 516."

+The binder contains descriptions of what's in RG 29, often vague, but so much better than nothing.
 Each entry within contains a physical address for a collection, which could just be a few boxes or could stretch on for dozens or more.
 To take an example that's on the smaller side, entry A1-389-E consists of 4 small archive boxes filled with some of the papers of a census director, [A. Ross Eckler](https://www.census.gov/history/www/reference/oral_histories/a_ross_eckler.html).
 The binder entry looks like this:

 ![Finding aid / Binder entry for A1-389-E](/images/Eckler-example-finding-aid-small-labeled.jpg)